nqminds/trustnetz/packages/schemas/README.md

 # Schemas directory

+Schemas for VCs (Verifiable Credentials) to be used for the NIST BRSKI demonstrator, used to securely communicate information to the registrar.
+These schemas should be instantiated on a volt running on the registrar using [the VC toolchain](https://github.com/nqminds/vc-toolchain).

 ## To populate a volt with the schemas and set it up for the VC toolchain

 ### Step 0